Home | Blog Index | Blog Archives | Christianity & Faith Essays

 January 31: Freezing rain/snow event in southern Illinios

-GPS LOG: Chase path for January 31 storm
+GPS LOG: Expedition path for January 31 storm

 An expected winter storm in St. Louis ended up missing the metro to the south.
 I covered the storm from Mount Vernon to Coulterville, IL.
 Most county roads in the area were still iced from snow the previous day, and main highways only had brief slick spots thanks to plowing/treating.
 This was a productive mPing outing, as I crossed the snow/sleet/freezing rain transition line at Coulterville.